prudhomk/prudhomk/README.md

 - ⚡ Fun fact: ...
 -->
 <div align="center">
-    <p>I'm a Fullstack Software Developer that loves taking on challenges and coming up with new iedas and ways to solve problems.</p>
+    <p>I'm a Fullstack Software Developer that loves taking on challenges and coming up with new ideas and ways to solve problems.</p>
     <p> When I'm not coding, I enjoy drawing, playing piano, baking, and watching the critters in my backyard.</p>
 </div>
 <div align="center">